Azure HPC Cache

 Before using your cache, you’ll need to set up a dedicated subnet for the HPC Cache instance.
 You’ll also need DNS support so that the cache can access storage and other resources.
 Learn more about the requirements in the service documentation.

-You can use HPC Cache with Azure Blob Storage, Azure NetApp Files, or NFS on-premises storage targets by NetApp or Dell EMC Isilon.
+You can use HPC Cache with Azure Blob Storage, Blob NFS, Azure NetApp Files, or NFS on-premises storage targets by NetApp or Dell EMC Isilon.

 HPC Cache works best with compute farms of up to 75000 CPU cores.
 These workloads tend to be read-heavy and require file access to data in NFS-accessible storage or Azure Blob Storage.